2009–10 Iran 2nd Division

-The following is the standings of the 2009–10 2nd Division football season.
-This is the 3rd rated football competition in Iran after the Azadegan League and Persian Gulf Cup.
+The following were the standings of the 2009–10 2nd Division football season.
+This is in fact the third tier of the Iranian football league system after the Azadegan League and Persian Gulf Cup.

 It will be divided into two phases: the regular season, played from October 2009 to March 2010, and the Second round from March to June 2010.

 The league will also be composed of 36 teams divided into four divisions of 9 teams each, whose teams will be divided geographically.
 Teams will play only other teams in their own division, once at home and once away for a total of 16 matches each.